 An answer is NO because they cannot because you are accessing them on Tor Browser.

-Every search query that you type in Tor Browser return the result through a series of encrypted computer all over the world makes it untraceable.
-The return results bounce randomly before it reaches to your IP address or browser.
+Every search query that you type in Tor Browser returns the result through a series of an encrypted computer all over the world makes it untraceable.
+The return results bounce randomly before it reaches your IP address or browser.

 The final say

 We hope that you have substantial knowledge of Surface web, invisible web and dark web.